OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 rm("lrt.nullmodel.txt")
 ```

-In this case, GWAS by score test takes less than 0.2 second, while GWAS by LRT takes about 20 seconds.
+In this example, GWAS by score test takes less than 0.2 second, while GWAS by LRT takes about 20 seconds.
 About 100 fold difference in run time.

 ## Score test for screening, LRT for power